trufflesuite/ganache/src/chains/ethereum/console.log/README.md

 There are various ways to make this file available to your contracts and Solidity build pipelines, so this part is left up to the user.

-Use it in Solidity just like any other library, e.g.,:
+Use it in Solidity just like any other library, e.g.,

 ```solidity
 // SPDX-License-Identifier: MIT